-We have utilized the SASB standard specific to our primary industry as identified in the Sustainable Industry Classification System[®] (SICS[®]): Resource Transformation Sector - Electrical & Electronic Equipment Sustainability Accounting Standard (December 2023).
+We have utilized the SASB standard specific to our primary industry as identified in the Sustainable Industry Classification System® (SICS®): Resource Transformation Sector - Electrical & Electronic Equipment Sustainability Accounting Standard (December 2023).
 Included in our table are topics we have identified as material and we are currently able to report on.

-SASB Code Accounting Metric Units 2022 2023 2024 Energy Management (1) Total energy consumed gigajoule 3,419,433 3,347,168 4,048,443 (2) Percentage grid electricity % 78% 79% 82% (3) Percentage renewable % 6% 1% 18% RT-EE-130a.1Discussion of accounting for energy management: 1.1 The scope of energy consumption includes energy from all sources, including energy purchased from sources end Amphenol and energy produced by Amphenol itself (self-generated).
-1.2 The scope of energy consumption includes only energy directly consumed by Amphenol during the identified reporting 2.1 The percentage has been calculated as purchased grid electricity consumption divided by total energy consumption 3.1 Renewable energy is defined as energy from sources that are replenished at a rate greater than or equal to the depletion, such as geothermal, wind, solar, hydro and biomass.
-Based on our facility calculations, we estimate our p purchased renewables were 18%, 16% and 28% in 2022, 2023 and 2024, respectively, as noted in Appendix C. 3.2 The percentage renewable has been calculated as renewable energy consumption.
+SASB Code Accounting Metric Units 2022 2023 2024 Energy Management Energy Management (1) Total energy consumed gigajoule 3,419,433 3,347,168 4,048,443 (2) Percentage grid electricity % 78% 79% 82% (3) Percentage renewable % 6% 1% 18% Discussion of accounting for energy management: 1.1 The scope of energy consumption includes energy from all sources, including energy purchased from sources ex Amphenol and energy produced by Amphenol itself (self-generated).
+1.2 The scope of energy consumption includes only energy directly consumed by Amphenol during the identified reporting 2.1 The percentage has been calculated as purchased grid electricity consumption divided by total energy consumpt 3.1 Renewable energy is defined as energy from sources that are replenished at a rate greater than or equal to their depletion, such as geothermal, wind, solar, hydro and biomass.
+Based on our facility calculations, we estimate our perpurchased renewables were 18%, 16% and 28% in 2022, 2023 and 2024, respectively, as noted in Appendix C. 3.2 The percentage renewable has been calculated as renewable energy consumption (EACs only) divided by total econsumption.
 3.3 In 2024, we purchased and consumed 162,242 MWh of EACs.
-We purchased 54,000 MWh of EACs in 2022, or 45,924 MWh were consumed in 2022.
-The balance from 2022 plus additional EACs purchased in 2023, with a co total of 10,079 MWh, were consumed in 2023. reporting periods. consumption.
-I to their rate of ite our percent of ix C. by total energy 2022, of which Hazardous Waste Manag ement (1) Amount of hazardous waste generated metric tons 6,680 7,096 9,336 (2) Number and aggregate quantity of reportable spills # 0 0 0 RT-EE-150a.2 RT-EE-150a.1 Discussion of accounting for hazardous waste management: Hazardous wastes are defined per the applicable legal or regulatory frameworks (i.e., U.S. Resources Conservation and Recovery Act (RCRA) or the EU Waste Framework Directive (Directive 2008/98/EC on waste, including its subsequent amendments)) within the jurisdictions in which Amphenol operates.
-Reportable spills are defined by Amphenol as those that incur costs of \$50,000 or greater.
-Product Lifecycle Manag gement RT-EE-410a.2 Percentage of eligible products, by revenue, that meet ENERGY STAR [®] criteria: The majority of our products are used within other systems and do not consume energy.
-Therefore, the ENERGY STAR [®] criteria is not applicable for our products.
-Materials Sourcing RT-EE-440a.1 Discussion of the management of risks associated with the use of: (1) Critical Minerals (2) Conflict Minerals (2) Conflict Minerals A discussion of Amphenol's policies and practices for the management of risks associated with the use of critical materials and conflict minerals can be found in our Responsible Minerals Policy and Conflict Minerals Report.
-Business Ethics RT-EE-510a.1 Description of policies and practices for prevention of: (1) Corruption and Bribery (2) Anti-Competitive Behavior A discussion of Amphenol's policies and practices for the prevention of corruption and bribery can be found in this report, page 33, and in our 2024 10-K SEC filing, Item 1A, Risk Factors, Risks related to our global operations, pages 12-16.
+We purchased 54,000 MWh of EACs in 2022, of 45,924 MWh were consumed in 2022.
+The balance from 2022 plus additional EACs purchased in 2023, with a comtotal of 10,079 MWh, were consumed in 2023. reporting periods. consumption.
+Il to their rate of ate our percent of ix C. by total energy Hazardous Waste Manag ement (1) Amount of hazardous waste generated metric tons 6,680 7,096 9,336 (2) Number and aggregate quantity of reportable spills # 0 0 0 RT-EE-150a.1 RT-EE-150a.2 Discussion of accounting for hazardous waste management: Hazardous wastes are defined per the applicable legal or regulatory frameworks (i.e., U.S. Resources Conservation and Product Lifecycle Mana gement RT-EE-410a.2 Percentage of eligible products, by revenue, that me The majority of our products are used within othe STAR® criteria is not applicable for our products. ergy.
+Therefore, tl ne ENERGY Materials Sourcing RT-EE-440a.1 Discussion of the management of risks associated with the use of: (1) Critical Minerals (2) Conflict Minerals A discussion of Amphenol's policies and practices for the management of risks associated with the use of critical materials and conflict minerals can be found in our Responsible Minerals Policy and Conflict Minerals Report.
+Business Ethics RT-EE-510a.1 Description of policies and practices for prevention of: (1) Corruption and Bribery (2) Anti-Competitive Behavior RT-EE-510a.1 A discussion of Amphenol's policies and practices for the prevention of corruption and bribery can be found in this report, page 33, and in our 2024 10-K SEC filing, Item 1A, Risk Factors, Risks related to our global operations, pages 12-16.
 Amphenol's position on corruption, bribery and anti-competitive behavior can also be found within our Code of Business Conduct and Ethics.
-RT-EE-510a.2 Total amount of monetary losses as a result of legal proceedings associated with bribery or corruption USD 0 0 0 RT-EE-510a.3 Total amount of monetary losses as a result of legal proceedings associated with anti-competitive behavior regulations USD 0 0 0
+RT-EE-510a.2 Total amount of monetary losses as a result of legal proceedings associated with bribery or corruption USD 0 0 0 RT-EE-510a.3 Total amount of monetary losses as a result of legal proceedings associated with anti-competitive USD 0 0 0 behavior regulations 0